CALIFORNIA HERITAGE COUNCIL GIVES PHA PRESIDENT TOP 2014 AWARD

 Wallace Stegner said, “Without history we are committed wholly, without chance for reflection or rest, to a technological termite life, the Brave New World of a new place.”

 Finally, Joseph Wood Krutch said, “There are always rival claims to every unexploited area.
 Even parks cannot stand against such claims unless the strength of all the claims is recognized, unless we think of intangible values as no less important than material resources…The generation now living may very well be that which will make the irrevocable decision whether or not America will continue to be for centuries to come the one great nation which had the foresight to preserve its heritage.
 If we do not preserve it, then we shall have diminished by just that much the unique privilege of being an American.”

 And that is why we, the public and the Presidio Trust must always make the intangible values of history outweigh any “material” values in managing and using the entrusted Presidio of San Francisco.”

-[**Note: The plans of the federal agency that manages the Presidio of San Francisco, the Presidio Trust, for a proposed 14-building hotel in the Presidio Main Post are temporarily on hold as a result of litigation brought by the Presidio Historical Association and Sierra Club.
-The case will be heard in the US Court of Appeals, Ninth Circuit on Oct 20.]
+[**Note: The plans of the federal agency that manages the Presidio of San Francisco, the Presidio Trust, for a proposed 14-building hotel in the Presidio Main Post are temporarily on hold as a result of litigation brought by the Presidio Historical Association and Sierra Club.]